 "They seem more scared than anything," Sternbeck said.
 "It's hard to tell if they're remorseful.
 They didn't have any ill-intentions at the time.
 It's a poor decision-making process on their behalf."

 Sternbeck said he did not anticipate the recent graduates would remain in police custody much longer.

-In March 2011, President Obama made an unannounced visit to Wakefield High School with Julia Gillard, Prime Minister of Australia, and U.S. Secretary of Education Arne Duncan.
+In March 2011, with Julia Gillard, Prime Minister of Australia, and U.S. Secretary of Education Arne Duncan.
 Obama also delivered a back-to-school address at Wakefield in 2009.